boetiusj/hugo/content/_index.md

 #  phone: "816-805-4515"
 #  show: true # turn to false to hide
 #  image:  "/images/bg/bgCanadaLake.webp"
-about:
+#about:
-  headline: "Who we are"
+#  headline: "Who we are"
-  title: "Same.
+#  title: "Same.
 Local.
 Owners."
-  subtitle: "We make it easy"
+#  subtitle: "We make it easy"
-  description: "Prompt and courteous painters deliver on clear proposals."
+#  description: "Prompt and courteous painters deliver on clear proposals."
-  show: true # turn to false to hide
+#  show: false # turn to false to hide
-  image: "/images/bg/bgCanadaLake.webp"
+#  image: "/images/bg/bgCanadaLake.webp"
-  cta:
+#  cta:
-    url: "/book-us"
+#    url: "/book-us"
-    label: "Let's get started"
+#    label: "Let's get started"
 ---